brycewray/hugo-site/content/posts/2022/08/back-to-fastmail/index.md

 Here are the factors I took into account.

 First, for those of you who are considering the iCloud+ route for your own custom domain(s), be assured that my experience therein went just fine.
 Given the pre-known caveats that (a.)
-I had to accept having my custom domains be essentially just aliases for iCloud Mail and (b.) iCloud is a bit too aggressive about deciding some emails are spam, all worked quite smoothly.
+I had to accept having my custom domains be essentially only aliases for iCloud Mail and (b.) iCloud is a bit too aggressive about deciding some emails are spam, all worked quite smoothly.
 As far as I know, I had no trouble sending or receiving emails using either of the two domains.
 In short: this return to Fastmail is definitely **not** because of any problems I had with my custom domains' being on iCloud Mail.

 So why, then, did I go back?